SamuelEllertson/StatsCourseBot/README.md

     - defines the Course object

 - db.json
-    - database credential and config file, JSON format
+    - database credential and config file for the production database (hosted on frank)
     - a db(EXAMPLE).json file is provided, the real db.json is excluded from git to avoid posting the password publically.

+- db_dev.json
+    - database credential and config file for local development database.

 - dataupdater.py: implement as you desire
     - independant component